-2. Off-street parking and loading areas where required, with particular attention to item 1 above;
+2. Off-street parking and loading areas where required, with particular attention to item 1 above.

 Parking requirements are outlined in Section 107.46 (Parking Schedule).
-For five residences, two parking spaces are required for each unit.
-One space is required for every 10 bedrooms.
+For five transient units, one parking space per bedroom is required for each unit.
+One space is required for every 2 bedrooms, one space per every three employees.
 The twelve berths require 6 parking spaces.
 Five spaces were required for the office.
 The coffee shop required one space for every three seats, and one space for every two employees on the largest shift.
 This requirement was met.
 Residential parking is being provided on site.
-A total of 47 parking spots are required.
-The site plan provided a total of 50 parking spots.
+A total of 47 parking spaces are required.
+The site plan provided a total of 50 parking spaces.